herofilo/StormCat/StormCat/README.txt

 	- File summary info
 * Asset Search Result view:
 	- Double-clicking a row (asset) opens up a new form with the full contents of the addon the selected asset belongs to.
+	- Contextual menu: new items:
+		- Display report for addon
+		- List contents of the addon (see above)
 	- Reports about extern decals referenced
 * Bug fixes:
 	Addon Content Report: some minor fixes
 	Fixed a problem with some mods (body parts) by Writerly with a unexpectedly high value of material entry index

+IMPORTANT: for fully benefiting from all the new features in this version, is advisable to rebuild from scratch the Catalogues created with previous versions of the application.

 Please refer to the VERSION HISTORY section for a complete history of changes in the program